Amadoni Kamolov

-Amadoni Kamolov (Амадони Камолов; born 16 January 2003) is a Tajikistani professional football player for Iranian club Gol Gohar Sirjan and the Tajikistan national team.
+Amadoni Kamolov (Амадони Камолов; born 16 January 2003) is a Tajik professional footballer who last played for Iranian club Gol Gohar Sirjan and the Tajikistan national team.

 Career

 Club career

 On 6 April 2021, Kamolov left Istiklol to join Rayo Majadahonda.

 On 18 February 2023, Istiklol announced the return of Kamolov from Paracuellos Antamira on a two-year contract.

 On 13 January 2025, Istiklol announced that Kamolov had left the club to sign a two-year contract with Persian Gulf Pro League club Gol Gohar Sirjan.

 International career

 On 4 January 2024, Kamolov was named in Tajikistan's squad for the 2023 AFC Asian Cup.
 In the team's second match, a 1–0 loss to tournament hosts Qatar on 17 January 2024, Kamolov was the first player to be sent off in the tournament when he was shown a red card for violent conduct in the 81st minute.